The Monuments Men: Plot

-In 1943, the Allies are making good progress driving back the Axis powers in Italy.
-Frank Stokes convinces President Roosevelt that victory will have little meaning if the artistic treasures of Western civilization are lost.
-Stokes is directed to assemble an Army unit nicknamed the "Monuments Men", comprising museum directors, curators, art historians, and an architect, to both guide Allied units and search for stolen art to return it to its rightful owners.
+In 1943, the Allies are successfully pushing back the Axis powers in Italy.
+Frank Stokes convinces President Roosevelt that victory will be meaningless if the artistic treasures of Western civilization are lost and is directed to assemble an Army unit of museum directors, curators, art historians, and an architect.
+The "Monuments Men" will guide Allied units in the search for stolen art so it can be returned to the rightful owners.

-In July 1944, Claire Simone, a curator in occupied France, is forced to assist Nazi officer Viktor Stahl in overseeing the theft of art for either Adolf Hitler's Führermuseum or as personal property of senior commanders such as Hermann Göring.
-All seems lost when she discovers that Stahl is taking all of her gallery's contents to Germany as the Allies approach Paris.
-Simone runs to the railyard to confront him, but can only watch as he departs aboard the train carrying the cargo.
+In July 1944, the Allies are ashore in France and Claire Simone, a French curator, has been forced to assist German officer Viktor Stahl in the theft of art which goes to Adolf Hitler's Führermuseum or other Nazi officials such as Hermann Göring.
+She confronts Stahl at a railyard after learning her gallery's collection has been loaded on a train for Germany, to no avail.

-Stokes' unit finds its work frustrated by Allied officers in the field, who refuse to endanger their own troops for the sake of his mission.
+Stokes' unit finds its work frustrated by Allied officers who refuse to endanger their troops for the sake of his mission.
 The unit splits up to cover more ground, with varying degrees of success.
-James Granger meets Simone, but she suspects the Americans want to confiscate the stolen art for their own country and refuses to cooperate.
-British officer Donald Jeffries sneaks into occupied Bruges at night to save Michelangelo's Madonna of Bruges, but is killed in the attempt.

-Richard Campbell and Preston Savitz learn that Van Eyck's Ghent Altarpiece was removed by the priests of Ghent Cathedral for safekeeping, but their truck was stopped and the panels taken.
-Eventually, they find and arrest Viktor Stahl, who is hiding as a farmer, when they identify the paintings in his house as masterpieces, at least one stolen from the Rothschild Collection.
+James Granger meets Simone, but she refuses to cooperate, suspecting the Americans want to confiscate the stolen art for themselves.
+British officer Donald Jeffries is killed sneaking into occupied Bruges to save Michelangelo's Madonna of Bruges.
+Richard Campbell and Preston Savitz learn that Van Eyck's Ghent Altarpiece, removed by the priests of Ghent Cathedral for safekeeping, was stolen during transit.
+Viktor Stahl, hiding as a farmer, is arrested when they identify the paintings in his house as stolen masterpieces from the Rothschild Collection.
+In December 1944, Walter Garfield and Jean Claude Clermont blunder into a firefight in the countryside.
+Garfield is unable to find medical help for a wounded Clermont, who dies.

-In December 1944, Walter Garfield and Jean Claude Clermont get lost in the countryside and blunder into a firefight.
-Clermont is mortally wounded and dies when Garfield is unable to find medical help.
-Meanwhile, Simone reconsiders when Granger shows her the Nero Decree, which orders the destruction of all German possessions if Hitler dies or Germany falls, and she sees him return a painting looted from a Jewish family to its rightful place in their empty home.
-She provides a comprehensive ledger she has compiled that provides valuable information on the stolen art and the rightful owners.

-Even as the team learns that the artwork is being stored in various mines and castles, it also learns that it must now compete against the Soviet Union, which is seizing artwork from its occupation zone as war reparations.
-Meanwhile, Colonel Wegner is systematically destroying whole art caches.
-Eventually, the team has some success, as it discovers at least one mine hiding over 16,000 art pieces.
-In addition, the team captures the entire gold reserves of the Nazi German national treasury.